A veteran helped spread viral 9/11 conspiracy theories. Can he start over?

 There was the one-bedroom apartment where he thought about killing himself during one of his extreme bouts of depression, which he later discovered was tied to undiagnosed bipolar disorder.

 Korey had moved out of his parents’ house when he was 16 and bad decisions were piling up.
 Two years later, he reckoned that joining the military would at least allow him to save for college.
-He chose the infantry, he recalled, because it offered the biggest signing bonus.
+He chose the infantry, he said, because it offered the biggest signing bonus.

 The 9/11 terrorist attacks happened just as Korey was beginning basic training.
 In January 2002, he was sent to Afghanistan for six months, according to military records, then he served for nearly a year in Iraq starting in 2003.